Juan Guaidó: Domestic response

-On 5 September, Vice President Delcy Rodríguez released a purported months-old recording in which Guaido's envoy to United Kingdom, Vanessa Neumann, and a Guaido's advisor, Manuel Avendaño, discuss that Guaidó should "drop the topic" on Venezuela's claim for Guayana Esequiba (Esequibo), a disputed territory between Guyana and Venezuela.
+On 5 September, Vice President Delcy Rodríguez released a purported months-old recording in which Guaido's envoy to United Kingdom, Vanessa Neumann, and a Guaido's advisor, Manuel Avendaño, discuss that Guaidó should "drop the topic" on Venezuela's claim for Guayana Esequiba (Essequibo), a disputed territory between Guyana and Venezuela.
 Attorney general Tarek William Saab, announced that Guaidó would be prosecuted for "high treason" for the alleged negotiations to hand over the Esequibo.
 Since April, Norway mediated talks between Guaido and Maduro's commissions, but Maduro paused the discussion due to new US sanctions.
 In September, Maduro announced that his administration would not resume the talks due to the Esequibo investigation.
 Avendaño immediately sought refuge in Chilean embassy in Caracas.
 During a rally in Anzoátegui, Guaidó dismissed the accusations as a distraction, and reaffirmed that the Esequibo belongs to Venezuela.

 Masked men carrying rifles broke and into the Popular Will office in the eve of the return of rallies in November, demanding the party members to handover their phones.
 The group identified as part of the special police forces (FAES), according to a legislator.
 Guaidó referred to the raid as an act of government intimidation.

 On 21 January 2020, after the disrupted 2020 Venezuelan National Assembly Delegated Committee election, Guaidó's campaign headquarters were raided by police intelligence forces SEBIN.

 On 4 June 2020, the Venezuelan Foreign minister Jorge Arreaza accused Juan Guaidó of hiding in the French Embassy in Caracas, demanding for him to be handed over to the "Venezuelan justice."
 However, the Foreign Ministry spokeswoman of France, Agnes von der Muhll denied the claims on 5 June that Guaido had taken refuge in any of the French diplomatic sites in Caracas.
-On 7 June Guaidó proved the accusations false, as he appeared in the street through videos, wearing a mask and gloves.

 After the Parliamentary Committee of Electoral Candidacies, in charge of appointing a new National Electoral Council of Venezuela (CNE), announced that it would suspend its meetings because of the COVID-19 pandemic, the Supreme Tribunal of Justice (TSJ), loyal to Nicolás Maduro, declared in June that the National Assembly had not named rectors for the CNE.
 The opposition to Maduro administration denounced it as attempt to obstruct the procedure for the elections.
 The TSJ decided on 12 June 2020 to name the electoral board that would oversee the parliamentary elections.
 Indira Alfonzo was declared as the new chief of the CNE through Facebook.
 Members of the National Assembly argue that the TSJ is not authorized to choose the board, according to the Venezuelan constitution.
-On 13 June 2020, Juan Guaidó said the opposition would not recognize a "false" electoral body named by the Supreme Court, while his allies pledged to extend the term of the current legislature.
+On 13 June 2020, Juan Guaidó said the opposition would not recognize a "false" electoral body named by the Supreme Tribunal, while his allies pledged to extend the term of the current legislature.